sdsc/boost-roll/README.md

 ## Testing

-The boost-roll includes a test script which can be run to verify proper installation of the boost-roll binaries and module files.
+The boost-roll includes a test script which can be run to verify proper installation of the roll binaries and module files.
 To run the test scripts execute the following command(s):

 ```shell